publisha/publisha.github.io/pages/create_speare_play_web.md

 ---
 layout: page
-title: Using a Git Repository for Shakespeare Play Web pages
+title: Using a Git Repository to host your Shakespeare Play Web Site
 published: true
 categories: ["HTML and CSS", "Multi-Platform Publishing"]
 tags: [Using GitHub]
-date:  2018-01-17
+date:  2018-01-19
 order: 2
 blurb: We are using GitHub pages to host a web site for the Shakespeare play.
 This page explains what we are going to do to get started.
 ---